mk3-14159/mk3-14159.github.io/docs/Knowledge/Cognitive Maps/Logical Fallacies/The Fallacy Fallacy.md

 - Assuming that because a claim has been poorly argued, or a fallacy has been made, that the claim itself must be wrong.
 - It's possible to make a claim that is false yet argue with logical coherency for that claim, just as it's possible to make a claim that is true and justify it with other fallacies and poor arguments.

 !!!
-Example "Fallacy Fallacy Example"
+Example "Example of Fallacy Fallacy"
     Recognising that Chloe had committed a fallacy in arguing that we should eat healthy food because a nutritionist said it was popular, Jamie Oliver said we should therefore double cheeseburgers every day.